The Scientific Committee welcomes the submission of original contributions on the Progress and Controversies in Hydrocephalus.

 If you want to submit an abstract (only one submission per author is in order) for the Young Investigators, it is necessary to be an Oral Presentation and you have to confirm that:

-The presentation of the accepted abstracts is compulsory and they will be published in the Meeting’s book of abstracts and the online journal Fluids and Barriers of the CNS.
+The presentation of the accepted abstracts is compulsory and the abstracts will be published in the Meeting’s book of abstracts.
+There is also the option to publish your abstract to the online journal Fluids and Barriers of the CNS.
+During the abstract submission process, you will asked to either choose to publish your abstract to the journal or opt out from the process.

 If guidelines are not followed, abstracts will be returned to sender/writer to correct them, if the abstract deadline hasn’t expired.
 In case the submitted abstract does not respect the rules and there is no time for correction due to the abstract’s deadline, it will be disqualified automatically.